George C. Bennett (Irish politician): Biography

 He was born in Ballymurphy, his father's estate in County Limerick in 1877.
 He was the second son of Captain Thomas Westropp Bennett, a British Army officer.
 His elder brother Thomas Westropp Bennett was a Senator and Cathaoirleach of the Irish Free State Senate as well as serving in the Board of the Irish Agricultural Organisation Society (IAOS) for many years with Sir Horace Plunkett.

-George C. Bennett spent several years farming in Canada before returning to Limerick.
+Bennett spent several years farming in Saskatchewan, Canada before returning to Limerick.
 He became a magistrate, county councillor and vice-chairman of the local hospital committee and was involved in many other charitable projects.
 A farmer, he was elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) at the June 1927 general election for the Limerick constituency.
 He later joined Fine Gael.